 Your brand name represents what your company stands for, so you’ll need to figure out:

-If you don’t know what these needs are, or how to meet them then you can undertake market research and find out.
+If you don’t know what these needs and values are, or how to meet them, then you can undertake market research to find out.
 As you begin to articulate your brand, take a long hard look at the following:

-- Brand purpose: Why do you exist?
-Your business was set up for a reason: to solve a certain problem, service a particular need or meet customer demand.
+This is why your company exists.
+Your business was set up for a reason: to solve a certain problem, service a particular need, or meet customer demand.
 This is your brand purpose.
 It’s why you get up in the morning, and it’s at the heart of the decisions you make as a business.

-- Brand vision: What will the future look like?
-Not just for you, but your employees and customers too.
+What will the future look like?
+Not just for you, but for your employees and customers too.
 It’s essential to have an end goal, or a future state to work towards.
 This helps to turn your strategy into reality.

-- Brand attributes: what are the pillars that your brand will stand for?
+What are the pillars that your brand will stand for?
 What is the vision based on?
-Is it ‘fun’, ‘easy to use’ or ‘premium’?
+Is it ‘fun’, ‘easy to use’, or ‘premium’?
 Identifying these will help make your brand stand out from the competition.

-- Brand personality: How is your brand perceived by target customers?
-What images, colours and fonts will you use to represent your brand?
+How is your brand perceived by target customers?
+What images, colours, and fonts will you use to represent your brand?
 What tone of voice (TOV) best defines you?

-- Brand values: What do you represent?
+What do you represent?
 A company is only as good as the people who work there.
 Your brand values form a framework that lets you create a culture where everyone can thrive.
-They are vital to the employee experience, helping you recruit the right people, stay true to who you are while your company grows.
-They are also the principles that govern behaviour in the workplace, and that of the business.
+They are vital to the employee experience, helping you recruit the right people, and stay true to who you are while your company grows.
+They are also the principles that govern behavior in the workplace, and that of the business.

 A user persona is a fictional representation of your typical customer.
 Before you even begin brainstorming your brand name, make sure that you have created a distinct user persona or set of personas that you can use to test your ideas from a customer’s perspective.